 Corn on the Cob

 During Summerfest, the neighborhood surrounding the festival carries a distinct aroma of brats, a link back to Milwaukee’s German heritage.
-Usinger’s is a hometown favorite with a retail shop in downtown Milwaukee, but if you’re at the festival and want to bite into a brat stuffed into a bun, there are many options.
-Among them are Mader’s, Water Street Brewery, Martino’s and Major Goolsby’s—all restaurants based in the Milwaukee area.
+Usinger’s is a hometown favorite with a retail shop in downtown Milwaukee.
+If you’re at the festival and want to bite into a brat stuffed into a bun, there are many options—Mader’s, Water Street Brewery, Martino’s and Major Goolsby’s—all restaurants based in the Milwaukee area.

 Venice Club’s Fried Eggplant Strips

 This is, hands down, Summerfest’s most beloved food, with a line snaking from the stand.
-It’s worth the wait, however.
+However, it’s worth the wait.
 Breaded, deep-fried, and served with a side of marinara sauce, these will be the tastiest eggplant strips you’ve ever had.
-Venice Club operated in the Milwaukee suburb of Brookfield until it closed in 2014 — even more reason to dash over to Summerfest for your fix.
+Venice Club operated in the Milwaukee suburb of Brookfield until it closed in 2014—even more reason to dash over to Summerfest for your fix.

 Famous Dave’s Bar-B-Que Ribs

 Yes, Famous Dave’s Bar-B-Que is a national restaurant chain, with a Milwaukee-area location in Greenfield, but what kind of outdoor event in July would not have ribs?